 Perhaps you will look at Heartland Boys Academy, in Western Kentucky.
-It is an effective military-like Christian boarding school that only enrolls troubled boys, age 12-17, who have gotten off track in life.
+It is an effective adventure-based Christian boarding school that only enrolls troubled boys, age 12-17, who have gotten off track in life.

 With the structure and order of a military school, wayward teen boys become respectful, confident leaders and responsible citizens.
-Heartland Boys Academy in Western Kentucky is a military-like Christian boarding school.
+Heartland Boys Academy in Western Kentucky is not a military school, but it has a very disciplined program made more exciting for troubled boys due to it being an adventure-based Christian boarding school.
 It is an early intervention school whose calling is to lead wayward teens to realize their individual purpose, or destiny, in Christ.

 Teens come to Heartland Boys Academy from around the country, including from Snohomish, Washington.
 Parents often find it advantageous to grow in a new environment away from their boy’s negative peers.

-Heartland Boys Academy is a military-like school like no other.
-We are a military academy, an accredited school, and a working ranch and farm offering competitive team sports, a spiritual emphasis, and hands-on vocational training.
+Heartland Boys Academy in Western Kentucky also has a lot of discipline, but it is mainly an adventure-based boarding school like no other.
+We are a military academy, an accredited school and the kind of adventure boys love, a strong spiritual emphasis, and hands-on vocational training.
 All of these are meant to bring about new interests and hope, to change in a boy’s heart and life.

 Heartland Boys Academy exclusively enrolls troubled or at-risk boys.
 In addition to helping capable students learn to apply themselves academically, we present specific leadership training to unlock the potential in each student.
 We teach teens to serve and love others.
 Community service events and real jobs give real-life experience and application of the leadership principles learned at Heartland.